-A decision regarding a VAT refund is issued within four months from the date of filing an application.
+A decision regarding a VAT refund is issued within four months from the date of the Tax Authorities receiving an application with all the required documents.
 However, the Tax Authorities may extend this time limit in order to verify the claim.
 The whole procedure cannot take longer than eight months from the date on which the application is filed.